RekGRpth/form-input-nginx-module/README.md

 ===========

-This is a nginx module that reads HTTP POST and PUT request body encoded in "application/x-www-form-urlencoded", and parse the arguments in request body into nginx variables.
+This is a nginx module that reads HTTP POST and PUT request body encoded in "application/x-www-form-urlencoded" and "multipart/form-data" and parses the arguments in request body into nginx variables.

 This module depends on the ngx_devel_kit (NDK) module.